mister-bk/craft-plugin-mix/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-RC1 or later.
+This plugin requires Craft CMS 4.0.0-alpha or later, or Craft CMS 5.0.0 or later.

 ## Installation